-The Company had restricted cash of \$34,000 as of both December 31, 2022 and 2021, held in money market savings accounts as collateral.
-The restricted cash as of December 31, 2022 and 2021 is for the Company's facility lease obligation.
-Restricted cash is classified as a component of cash, cash equivalents, and restricted cash in the accompanying consolidated balance sheets and consolidated statements of cash flows.
+The Company had restricted cash of \$41,000 and \$34,000 as of December 31, 2023 and 2022, respectively, held in money market savings accounts as collateral.
+The restricted cash as of December 31, 2023 and 2022 is for the Company's facility lease obligation.
+Restricted cash is classified as a component of cash, cash equivalents, and restricted cash in the accompanying Consolidated Balance Sheets and Consolidated Statements of Cash Flows.